Common Walt Disney World Wild Birds

 |Common Gallinule||American Coot|

-The Limpkin is a species that is usually only found in one state, Florida; and is sort after by bird watchers.
+The Limpkin is a species that is usually only found in one state, Florida; and is sought after by bird watchers.
 They have increased in recent years and can sometimes be encountered along the walkways of Disney Springs, Saratoga Springs Resort and even the Epcot resort area.

 Another tall slender bird, most often briefly seen from the bus or car along the grassy areas of Disney roads is the Sandhill Crane.